BytingBitz/pyscrapify/readme.md

 # Contribution:

-We welcome new ideas and contributions.
+I welcome new ideas and contributions.
 If you have ideas or wish to implement features, please open an issue.

 # Disclaimer: